Incompatibility of optimized protection of entanglement and teleportation fdelity in the presence of decoherence: Optimized protection of entanglement and TF in the presence of decoherence using the technique of WMRWM

-{\it Optimized concurrence : } Interestingly, in this case, the maximum value of concurrence occurs for the same strength of the reverse weak measurement $q_{12}^{\max}$ of Eq.~(\ref{q_WW_TF_Max}).
-Therefore, the maximum value of concurrence becomes $C^{\max}(\sigma^{RR}_{12}) = C^{q_{12}^{\max}}(\sigma^{RR}_{12})$ and corresponding TF is of the form of $F^{\max}(\sigma^{RR}_{12})$.
-Also, the CC become same in both the cases in this scenario.
+{\it Optimized concurrence : } Interestingly, in this case, optimized protection of TF implies optimized protection of concurrence in the presence of ADC.
+Therefore the maximum value of concurrence occurs for the same strength of reverse weak measurement $q^{\max}$ of Eq.~(\ref{q_WW_TF_Max}).
+The maximum value of concurrence becomes $C^{\max}_{RR}=C^{q^{\max}}_{RR}$, and the corresponding TF has the form of $F^{\max}_{RR}$.

-Surprisingly, unlike the {\it Scenario-I} (in the Sec.~\ref{Sec_Weak}), in the present scenario, the $C^{\max}(\sigma^{RR}_{12})$ becomes smaller than $C(\rho^{DD}_{12})$ for larger value of the strength of decoherence, i.e., $D>0.33$.
-But the improvement of TF of the state $\sigma^{RR}_{12}$ for larger values of $D$ implies that classical correlation does not always help to improve the TF. \\\\
+Note here that when both qubits are affected by ADC, the optimum protection of quantum feature using the WMRWM technique fails for the prepared state in the form of $|\phi\rangle_{12}^{\pm}$ of Eq.~(\ref{phi}).
+The weak measurement by Alice on both qubits does not affect the state.